 On Friday June 17 at the Cadogan Hall, the Philharmonia Chorus took part in the final concert of Classical Opera's London season, in their first ever performance of Mozart's complex masterpiece.
 A thrilling international cast was headed by the exceptional South African baritone Jacques Imbrailo as Don Giovanni.

 On Tuesday 31 May at the Royal Festival Hall, the Philharmonia Chorus took part in a performance of Carl Orff's thrilling choral masterpiece Carmina Burana, with soprano Erin Wall, tenor Nicholas Phan, and baritone Rodion Possogov, with the Royal Philharmonic Orchestra conducted by principal conductor Charles Dutoit.

 The Philharmonia Chorus took part in two performances of Brahms' Ein deutsches Requiem in Spain with soprano Regine Hangler, baritone José Antonio López, and the Orquesta de Valencia conducted by Yaron Traub.

 The first performance was on Friday 22 April in the Iturbi Hall, Palau de la Música, Valencia, and the second on Saturday 23 April in the Auditorio de la Diputación, Alicante.

-The concert was by recorded by Radio Clásica for future transmission.
+The performance in Valencia was recorded by Radio Clásica for future transmission.